Back to Rare Guns here.

-- The weapon appears in Rainbow Six 3: Raven Shield and its expansion, Black Arrow.
+- The weapon appears in Rainbow Six 3: Raven Shield and its console version's sequel, Black Arrow.
 It was supposed to appear in the Vegas games, but was cut, though the weapon's files remain within the game.

-- Appears in Payday 2 as part of the Hardcore Henry DLC pack, where it is known as the Heather, its translated Russian name.
-Its excellent damage, concealment, and accuracy, and rate-of-fire make it a good secondary weapon.
+- Appears in PAYDAY 2 as part of the Hardcore Henry DLC pack, where it is known as the Heather, its translated Russian name.
+Its excellent damage, concealment, accuracy, and rate-of-fire make it a good secondary weapon.

-- The SR-2M (minus foregrip) is a usable weapon in Splinter Cell: Conviction, with several customizations available.
+- The SR-2M (minus foregrip) is a usable weapon in Splinter Cell: Conviction, with several customization options available.

 - An unlockable weapon in Alliance of Valiant Arms.